 Short-term Residential Rental

-One thing to note is that Airbnb is outlawed at individual cities, so residential units that operate using the same business model might be in breach of local laws.
+One thing to note is that Airbnb is outlawed in individual cities, so residential units that operate using the same business model might be in breach of local laws.

 If you’re an interior designer or architect, you may want to buy an old, run-down house and convert it into a high-value property after performing a redesign and makeover.
 An unattractive property-poor design or dilapidated features — is arguably one of the cheapest pieces of real estate property.
 And the investment to transform it into a modern, attractive house can yield many times over.